Air Fryer Recipe

 Method

-- In a large mixing bowl, combine yogurt, lemon juice, tandoori masala, ginger-garlic paste, cumin powder, coriander powder, and salt.
-Stir until well combined.
+1. In a large mixing bowl, mix together the yoghurt, lemon juice, tandoori masala, ginger-garlic paste, cumin powder, coriander powder and salt.
+Stir until everything is well combined.

-- Add chicken chunks to the marinade, ensuring they are well coated.
+2. Add the chicken chunks to the marinade and turn them until they are thoroughly coated.
 Cover and refrigerate for at least 1 hour, or overnight.

-- Thread marinated chicken pieces onto soaked skewers, leaving a small gap between each piece.
+4. Thread the marinated chicken pieces onto the soaked skewers, leaving a small gap between each piece.

-- Arrange skewers in the air fryer basket, ensuring they do not touch each other.
+5. Place the skewers in the air fryer basket, making sure they are not touching.
 Lightly brush with vegetable oil.

-- Cook for approximately 15 minutes, flipping halfway through.
+6. Cook for approximately 15 minutes, turning halfway through.

 Why this works in an air fryer